COMP122/01-first-assignment/assignment.md

    1. Procrastination Studies                                                 <!-- response -->
    <!--
         A '1. ' introduces an ordered list.
-        To add the fourth subject, simple add a line to the list starting with '1. '.
+        To add the fourth subject, simply add a line to the list starting with '1. '.
         The Markdown viewer will automatically assigned the appropriate line number.
         Also note that positioning of all the '1. 's above; they all must begin in the same column number.